 Finland supports multilateral actors financially and is actively engaged in advocacy work among them.
 Funding consists of membership fees and core contributions, financial contributions to development banks and environmental and climate funds, as well as thematic and regional/country-specific aid.
 Together with other EU Member States, Finland exerts also political influence when decisions are made on the targets of funding and on how the Sustainable Development Goals (SDGs) are promoted globally.

 Important channels for exerting political influence include the UN General Assembly; the UN Economic and Social Council (ECOSOC)(Link to another website.); boards of governors and boards of directors of organisations, funds, programmes and finance institutions; and bilateral meetings and visits.
 Advocacy work is done also in negotiations on replenishments and increases in capital relating to the so-called grant windows of development banks and climate and environment funds.

 Finland also helps organisations upgrade their operating practices.
 We emphasise strategic planning of activities, effectiveness, efficiency, openness, coordination with other actors, and evaluation of the results.

-The countries of the world active in the United Nations played a central role when the new global Sustainable Development Goals (2030 Agenda) were drafted.
+The countries of the world active in the United Nations played a central role when the new global Sustainable Development Goals (Agenda 2030) were drafted.
 The achievement of these goals is evaluated at the UN on an annual basis.

 In its multilateral development cooperation, Finland gives priority to the UN agencies that promote gender equality and work to reduce inequality:

 - UN Women - the UN organisation for gender equality(Link to another website.).
 Finland emphasises combat of violence against women and the role of women in peacebuilding, economic development and decision-making.
 Finland is one of the biggest and most influential donors of the organisation.
 In 2020, Finland’s core funding to UN Women amounted to EUR 19 million.